Want to learn about Korean numbers? You came to the right place, we’re going to teach you everything you need to know about how to count in Korean!

-There are many ways to memorize these core Sino-Korean numbers.
+There are many ways to memorize these core Sino-Korean Numbers 1-10.
 One is creating a peg system.
 This is just one method you may wish to use!

 Just make sure to memorize those first set of 10 Sino-Korean numbers before progressing in the lesson!
 Take your time and memorize them now.

-Ok great!
-Now, equipped with that knowledge, you can make all the Sino-Korean numbers from 1-99 through simple combinations.
+Now, equipped with the knowledge of Sino-Korean numbers 1-10, you can make all the Sino-Korean numbers from 1-99 through simple combinations.
 The smaller number always comes first.
 In other words, it’s “two ten” not “ten two.”

 We’re going to learn them as we go, but let’s get a quick preview of what we’re going to learn.
 Here are the remaining 8 numbers we need to learn to count in Korean to a billion and beyond!

 In fact, if we just remember the words for one hundred, one thousand, and ten thousand, we are able to create combinations that create the other Sino-Korean numbers.